 Molasses: Make sure you’re using unsulphured or dark molasses.
 It gives these chocolate chip pecan cookies a deeper caramel flavor and helps keep them soft.
-They don't have as much as my molasses cookies, but just enough to make a big difference in flavor and texture.
+They don't have as much as our molasses cookies or ginger molasses cake, but just enough to make a big difference in flavor and texture.

 Find the full ingredient measurements and instructions in the recipe card below!

 Step 1: Roast the pecans.
 Toss the pecans, melted butter, white sugar, and cinnamon together and bake until toasty.
 Let them cool before chopping.

 Step 2: Whisk the butter and sugar.
 In a large bowl, whisk together the melted butter, brown sugar, and granulated sugar until combined.

 Step 3: Mix in the wet ingredients.
 Whisk in the egg, egg yolk, molasses, and vanilla extract until combined.